National Association of Estate Planners and Councils

 Being a board member carries with it many responsibilities, a full outline of which can be found within the application packet.
 If you have any questions, please contact me or our office directly.

-Exciting things continue to happen with your national organization, and we seek candidates to become part of a dynamic national board of directors.
+We seek candidates to become part of a dynamic national board of directors.
 It is an honor and privilege to be able to serve your profession and NAEPC and is an extremely rewarding experience.
-Please submit your nomination(s) by Tuesday, July 9, 2024.
+Please submit your nomination(s) by Friday, July 24, 2026.
 All applicants will be informed of the committee decision via postal mail following the nomination process.
 Those applicants who are not chosen for the limited number of available positions are kept on file for three full years.

 Thank you for your time and consideration.